MichaelCurrin/jekyll-actions-quickstart/sample_site/tutorial.md

 layout: page
 ---

-> Where to find Jekyll actions on Github and how to set one up.
+> Where to find Jekyll actions on GitHub and how to set one up.

 ## Tutorial on Jekyll docs

-To learn how to setup a Jekyll / GitHub Actions / GitHub Pages integration, see the [Github Actions](https://jekyllrb.com/docs/continuous-integration/github-actions/) guide on the Jekyll docs site.
+To learn how to setup a Jekyll / GitHub Actions / GitHub Pages integration, see the [GitHub Actions](https://jekyllrb.com/docs/continuous-integration/github-actions/) guide on the Jekyll docs site.

 This project was actually developed as part of the processing of writing that step-by-step guide and there is a link at the end of the doc back to this repo.